jfbastien/papers/source/cacheline_size.rst

 ``constexpr size_t likely_cacheline_size = /* implementation-defined */;``

 [*Note:* This number is a recommended spacing in bytes for the colocation of objects which are used with high contention.
-It is also the recommended amount of contiguous memory that the objects passed to ``std::atomic_thread_fence(std::memory_order, T...&&)`` should occupy for the highest possible performance under low contention. — *end note*]
+It is also the recommended maximum amount of contiguous memory that the objects passed to ``std::atomic_thread_fence(std::memory_order, T...&&)`` should occupy for the highest possible performance under low contention. — *end note*]